jacobsapps/Align/README.md

 My recommendation would be to just copy the source code directly into own project to avoid littering your code with `import Align`.
 If you do, I'd really appreciate a star on Github!

 Pull requests and constructive criticism welcome.

+Contributors:
+- Jacob Bartlett (original author)
+- u/lyinsteve who suggested an improvement to the alignment implementation